Interest rates rose again in December 2022 with the Bank of England increasing the base rate by 0.50% to 3.5%. But, will interest rates rise further?

 How far will interest rates rise?

-Interest rates are likely to rise further in 2022.
-Economists predict that inflation could hit 8% soon, and the Bank of England’s chief economist has warned that more interest rates rises are likely to be needed to keep inflation under control.
+Will interest rates rise again?
+Interest rates are likely to rise further in 2023.
+Economists predict that higher inflation could hit soon, and the Bank of England’s chief economist has warned that more interest rates rises are likely to be needed to keep inflation under control.

 There are nine members of the Bank of England’s Monetary Policy Committee (MPC).
-Six voted for the rate to be increased in May.
-The other three members didn’t vote for it to be held at 0.75%.
-They wanted it to go up by a bigger jump of 50 percentage points to 1.25%.
+Six voted for the rate to be increased in December.
+The other three members preferred sticking to the previous set 3% and one member preferred it being increased to 0.75%.

-Most experts are predicting the base rate could rise to between 1.5% and 2% by the end of 2022.
-But worse could be to come, as the MPC report published at the same time as the interest rate decision suggests that the committee sees the bank rate rising to 2.5% by the middle of next year.
+The MPC report published at the same time as the interest rate decision suggests that the committee sees the bank rate rising by the middle of next year.